mspalione/cocktailFinder/README.md

 Integrating css and js from other folders into the html.

-You will need to get your API key following the covid link above.
+API key provided.
+To get your own, follow the covid link above.
 Scroll down on the page.
-You will find the free api key there.
+Register and you will find the free api key there.
 Copy and paste into app.js on line 14 inside the const apiheaders.

-Initially planned to include unit testing but found it difficult to test with api and significant use of the dom in my functions without relying on external helpers so opted to not include tests at this time.

 Features include: